APBC - Asia Pacific Bioinformatics Conference

 The conference consists of a steering committee, an international technical program committee and a local organizing committee.
 Each submitted paper is reviewed by at least three reviewers.

-Address: APBC, Professor Phoebe Chen, Faculty of Science, Technology and Engineering, La Trobe University Bundoora 3086, Melbourne, Australia.
+Address: APBC, Professor Phoebe Chen, Dept. of Computer Science and Information Technology, La Trobe University Bundoora 3086, Melbourne, Australia.